coleww/washers/readme.md

 ### contribute!

-if you think this sounds like fun open an issue or make a pull request and so on
+if you think this sounds like fun, fork it or open an issue or make a pull request and so on

 ### TODO